 The Sarasota Bayfront is open to all during the planning process, and will be activated in a number of ways through the entire phased development.
 After the master plan is outlined we will have a better idea of a construction timeline for the entire property.

-Please note that the Sarasota Underground has no official affiliation with the Sarasota Bayfront Planning Organization, Bayfront 20:20, or the City of Sarasota.
-We are a simply a community driven media startup focused on using technology and new media to creatively connect Sarasota.
+Please note that the Sarasota Underground has no official affiliation with Sasaki, the Sarasota Bayfront Planning Organization, Bayfront 20:20, or the City of Sarasota.
+We are a simply a community driven media startup who’s excited about the redevelopment process which is happening in our backyard.